antiers-solutions/xNFT/pallet-xnft/README.md

 	type Helper = ();
 }
 ```
-3. Build the repo using the following command:
+3. Build the parachain-node-template repo using the following command:
 ```
 cargo build --release
 ```